exakat/exakat/docs/Extensions.rst

 Pmb rulesets
 __________________________________________________

-This extension includes 2 rulesets.
+This extension includes one ruleset : Pmb.

-* Pmb
-* Review

 Pmb reports
 __________________________________________________